-- Automation A large portion of required cargo for field campaigns is to support personnel in the field.
+- seasons.
+IDP is currently looking into this based on information from international colleagues on tent options that have worked well for their programs. - 8.
+Automation A large portion of required cargo for field campaigns is to support personnel in the field.
 Automation of certain drill system functions could reduce the number of operators required and thus dramatically reduce required field logistics. - 9.
 Packaging Research into lightweight packaging technologies appropriate for IDP applications could reduce system weight and improve portability. - 10.
 Power Sources Research into the following areas: - Engines Research into the latest-technology engines that are lightweight and efficient with potential applications as prime movers for hydraulic and compressed air systems could reduce system weights and footprints. - Solar Power Generators This technology is advancing quickly, and research could prove very useful for reducing logistical footprints, fuel consumption and emissions.
-While the current power output does not quite meet the requirements of the larger drills in IDP inventory, this lightweight option should be further evaluated for the dramatic reduction in fuel it could provide. - Hybrid Power Sources The drilling process inherently requires uneven power loads i.e. high loads during tripping to the surface but low loads during descent and coring.
+While the current power output does not quite meet the requirements of the larger drills in IDP inventory, this lightweight option should be further evaluated for the dramatic reduction in fuel it could provide. - Hybrid Power Sources The drilling process inherently requires uneven power loads i.e. high loads during tripping to the surface but low loads during descent/coring.
 A hybrid power source utilizing a battery to meet power spikes could reduce the overall size of a generator and therefore fuel requirements and weight.
 This infrastructure also easily lends itself to renewable energy sources such as wind or solar for energy production. - 11.
-3-D Printing Implementing a 3-D printer at IDP would allow engineers quick-turnaround on prototype parts and in some cases production parts.
-Quick and inexpensive printing of such parts would also aid in evaluation of component potential for field use. - 12.
-SLLID Further design and modifications are required to optimize the Sediment Laden Lake Ice Drill to make it more portable. - Microturbines Research into microturbine generators as heat and electrical sources for hot water drilling operations could provide lightweight options when compared to traditional diesel generators. - 14.
-Thermal Regulation Research into the latest technology for implementation of thermal regulation for the IDP Thermal Drill could reduce burnout of heat rings and could also reduce the need for IDP operators to deploy with the system, thereby reducing field project logistics. - 15.
-Rapid Access Research into lightweight, mechanical rapid access drilling leveraging the latest technology developed by the British Antarctic Survey could prove beneficial for the U.S. science community. - 16.
+SLLID Further design and modifications are required to optimize the Sediment Laden Lake Ice Drill to make it more portable. - 12.
+Microturbines Research into microturbine generators as heat and electrical sources for hot water drilling operations could provide lightweight options when compared to traditional diesel generators. - 13.
+Thermal Regulation Research into the latest technology for implementation of thermal regulation for the IDP Thermal Drill could reduce burnout of heat rings and could also reduce the need for IDP operators to deploy with the system, thereby reducing field project logistics. - 14.
+Rapid Access Research into lightweight, mechanical rapid access drilling leveraging the latest technology developed by the British Antarctic Survey could prove beneficial for the U.S. science community. - 15.
 Lasers The use of lasers for extracting ice samples from borehole walls is being explored by the community.
-This technology could be implemented for coring, replicate coring, directional drilling, etc. in the future.

-17. Shallow Wet Drilling - Procuring wet drilling components from Icefield Instruments for the IDP Eclipse Drills or designing and fabricating wet drilling components for the IDP Foro 400 Drill could allow for the collection of higher quality cores at greater depths (e.g. 300-400 m).
+This technology could be implemented for coring, replicate coring, directional drilling, etc. in the future. - 16.
+Shallow Wet Drilling Procuring wet drilling components from Icefield Instruments for the IDP Eclipse Drills or designing and fabricating wet drilling components for the IDP Foro 400 Drill could allow for the collection of higher quality cores at greater depths (e.g. 300-400 m).